ahhcash/ghastly/README.md

 # GhastlyDB - a super lightweight vector database in Go

 ![build](https://github.com/ahhcash/ghastly/actions/workflows/build_and_deploy.yml/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/ahhcash/ghastly/badge.svg?branch=master)](https://coveralls.io/github/ahhcash/ghastly?branch=master)

 I've built this as an experiment - to truly understand how databases work.
 This is only possible if I built it from first principles.
 GhastlyDB is the result of this experiment, and I'm super excited about how it turned out.
-(Still a lot more to come!)

 ## Features 💪